|Christopher Brooks (#47624489)|

 | || member for 2 years, 9 months, 26 days|

 |Bio and Links|

 I'm a Certified Genealogist whose primary focus for 20+ years has been a regional one-name study of the Brooks families of early New England.
-I maintain a website to share this information at tributaries.us and am in the endless process of preparing a book on the descendants of Capt.
+I maintain a website to share this information at tributaries.info and am in the initial stages of preparing a book on the descendants of Capt.
 Thomas Brooks, who died at Concord, MA in 1667.
-A secondary focus for even longer has been the old Willow Cemetery in Franconia, NH, which I first visited in 1968.
-Results of an historical/archaeological survey I did there at the request of the town in 2002 are available at http://www.tributaries.us/willowindex.htm.|
+A secondary focus for just as long has been the old Willow Cemetery in Franconia, NH, which I first visited in 1968.
+Results of an historical/archaeological survey I did there in 2002 for the Town of Franconia are available at http://www.tributaries.info/willowindex.htm.|

 Corrections and additions, whether to FAG memorials I manage or to the Tributaries web site, are always appreciated.

 |Messages left for Christopher Bro...
 (102)||[Leave Message]|